 The ABS standard formalizes the dropped object prevention management process for the first time, offering an approval process that includes the first set of requirements targeting equipment designed with drops-resistant features and providing class notations for dropped object prevention management systems.

 ABS developed the Guide for the Prevention of Dropped Objects on Offshore Units and Installations based on industry best practices and in-depth knowledge of risk assessment, equipment design review and certification.
-Applying specialized knowledge in safety systems, manufacturing programs and External Specialist qualifications, ABS created DOPP and DOPP+ class designations for assessment services that fall into two primary categories.
+Applying specialized knowledge in safety systems, manufacturing programs and Service Supplier Recognition qualifications, ABS created DOPP and DOPP+ class designations for assessment services that fall into two primary categories.

 |CLASS DOPP||CLASS DOPP+|